Common crimes

 Introduction

 It will be rare for the police to bring a charge against you just for possession of a Class C drug like cannabis if you haven’t committed any other offences at the same time.
-Usually Class C possession charges are brought in addition to other charges like assault, disorderly behaviour, resisting arrest, or receiving stolen property.
+Usually Class C possession charges are brought in addition to other charges like assault, disorderly behaviour, resisting arrest, receiving stolen property, or more serious drug charges.

 When there’s no other offending, the police are likely to deal with Class C possession with a warning.
 If they do charge you, you may qualify for the police “diversion” scheme or be able to get a discharge without conviction, both of which will prevent you getting a criminal conviction (see: “Alternatives to going to court: Diversion and restorative justice” and “Sentencing: The judge’s decision about punishment”).